-In addition to making annual grants to Marquette, please consider naming the university as a beneficiary of your fund or as a recipient of the annual distributions if you choose to convert your fund to a permanently endowed designated fund.
+With the continued growth in DAFs, grants recommendations to Marquette University by DAF donors are always appreciated.
+For the convenience of our alumni, parents and friends, Marquette's DAF information can be found here.
+In addition to making annual grants to Marquette, please consider naming the university as a beneficiary of your DAF or designate it as a permanent annual grant recipient if you choose to convert your DAF to a permanently endowed designated fund.